scottbale/.emacs.d/doc/log.md

 * `exec-path-from-shell` is needed so that `clojure-lsp` is in `exec-path`
   * the shell that emacs launches is determined by `chsh`/`$SHELL`
 * `C-x C-e` to eval s-expr at point

+## 24/07/27

+Why is emacs so laggy when I'm typing in a buffer?

+* `M-x profiler-start`, accept `cpu` default
+* do the thing that is laggy
+* `M-x profiler-stop`
+* `M-x profiler-report`, drill down into report

+Using this, I discovered that `markdown-match-italic` function was using 47% CPU in a buffer for a specific markdown file.
+This was embedded within a larger subtree of font lock mode which was taking 60% CPU.
+Disabling font-lock minor mode helped `M-x font-lock-mode`.

+## 24/08/21

+In cider's package init, I set `cider-clojure-cli-aliases` variable so it is ":dev:test" by default.